chapel-lang/chapel/doc/rst/language/spec/modules.rst

  * ``this`` to indicate the requested module is a submodule of the current module

-An error is signaled if symbols brought in by this ``use`` are accessed and would conflict with other symbols, see :ref:`Use_And_Import_Conflicts` for more information.

 A module or enum being used may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the scope of the use in place of the old name.
 This new name does not affect uses or imports of that module from